 It’s been said that knowledge is power, and thanks to the proliferation of the internet and other digital technologies, knowledge—in the form of digital information—is becoming more valuable than ever before.
 Businesses in particular are discovering just how valuable information can be.
-Demographic data, server logs, clickstream data, survey responses, organizational numbers, and other sources of information have become the lifeblood of successful businesses, informing decisions and helping to better target campaigns across the board.
-But in order for organizations to be able to effectively use available data, they need to rely on business analytics.
+Demographic data, server logs, clickstream data, survey responses, organisational numbers, and other sources of information have become the lifeblood of successful businesses, informing decisions and helping to better target campaigns across the board.
+But in order for organisations to be able to effectively use available data, they need to rely on business analytics.

 In a broad sense, business analytics is any attempt to evaluate business data.
-More specifically, it is the exploration of an organization’s data, with the intent to perform statistical analysis as a means to improving various business aspects.
+More specifically, it is the exploration of an organisation’s data, with the intent to perform statistical analysis as a means to improving various business aspects.

 And while there is a certain amount of overlap between the concepts of business analytics and business intelligence, the two are not strictly the same thing.
 Business intelligence focuses more on using specific, consistent metrics to evaluate past performance.
 The conclusions generated by business intelligence can then be used to help guide future business decisions.
 Business analytics, on the other hand, uses a wider range of metrics, and is much more focused on what is going to happen, instead of what has already happened.

 In terms of basic functionality, all business analytics software is designed to be able to collect, review, and extrapolate data.
 Beyond that, however, every analytics tool will likely offer different specific capabilities.
-Some business analytics software may be useful for organizing inventory, including assisting in determining the most effective times for new product launches.
+Some business analytics software may be useful for organising inventory, including assisting in determining the most effective times for new product launches.
 Others may be more focused on quantifying market influences, in order to spot emerging trends or potential future threats.
-Still other analytics programs might excel at monitoring competitor data, helping organizations to gain or maintain a competitive advantage.
-Understanding an organization’s unique needs is the first step towards identifying the right business analytics software tools.
+Still other analytics programs might excel at monitoring competitor data, helping organisations to gain or maintain a competitive advantage.
+Understanding an organisation’s unique needs is the first step towards identifying the right business analytics software tools.

 While most tools will feature data-mining capabilities to some extent, choosing a tool that excels at data mining can be a real boon to a business.
-Data mining that drills down deep into all available data, and summarizes findings for quick and easy reporting helps to save hours of effort, and significant costs associated with misunderstanding and miscommunication.
+Data mining that drills down deep into all available data, and summarises findings for quick and easy reporting helps to save hours of effort, and significant costs associated with misunderstanding and miscommunication.
 Proper data mining allows for information to be filtered according to many different various metrics, such as date, location, costs, etc.

 Unless a business only has one employee, there’s a good chance that any campaign, sale, initiative, or any other business-related action is going to involve the collaboration of multiple employees or departments.
 For an analytics software solution to be truly effective, it should promote efficient collaboration between multiple users, by providing a platform that can be easily accessed across multiple devices